Ngaio, New Zealand: Town hall

-There is also occasionally a book sale there.
+There is also occasionally a book sale there, organised by the Blue Dragon Children's Foundation, a non-governmental organisation.

 Parks and reserves

 Trelissick Park runs from the bottom of the Ngaio Gorge road and runs across the borders of nearby Wadestown and Crofton Downs.
 The area acts as an ecological corridor between the Harbour and the northern suburbs.
 The park has historic gunpowder magazines built in the 1870s.
 While the park contains areas of original forest remnant, it is also under on-going restoration work led by the Trelissick Park Group that was set up in 1991.
 Since then, over 80,000 trees have been planted in the area, along with weed management, trapping and bridge building.

 Orleans Makererua reserve runs from Makererua street to Orleans street and has remnants of the native bush that was originally throughout Ngaio.

 Cummings park is off Ottawa road and has a children's playground and dog exercise area.

 Transport

 The suburb is served by the Johnsonville Branch commuter railway which connects it to the central city.
 There are two railway stations in Ngaio; Ngaio railway station and Awarua Street railway station.